DETAILED ACTION

 Claim 14 is rejected under 35 U.S.C.
 103 as being unpatentable over Kang (US 20150123098 A1), in view of Akimoto (US 8759842 B2), Yang et al. (CN 111564483 A), and Lee et al. (KR 20210108508 A), as applied to Claim 1 above, further in view of third refence Lee et al. (KR 20150105595 A), herein referred to as Lee III.

-While the combination of Kang, Akimoto, Yang et al. and Lee et al. teaches substantial features of the claimed invention as noted above, the combination fails to teach, wherein the lower charge trap layer is disposed between the second substrate and the second barrier layer.
+The combination of Kang, Akimoto, Yang et al. and Lee et al. fails to teach the display device of claim 1, wherein the lower charge trap layer is disposed between the second substrate and the second barrier layer.

 Lee III teaches a silicon nitride layer SiNx, wherein the silicon nitride layer SiNx is disposed between the second substrate 2PL and the second barrier layer (SiO2 layer of the composite layer 2BL) (see Sample 4 of Table 1, Fig. 11b, and paragraph 0073 in English translation of Lee III).